Friends of the Boston Harbor Islands

 Picture

 Long Island has one of the most varied histories of the Harbor Islands and Long Island is the largest and longest Boston Harbor Island.
-The Long Island Bridge connects Long to Moon Island; a two-lane causeway connects Moon Island to Squantum, City of Quincy.
+The Long Island Bridge once connected Long to Moon Island; a two-lane causeway connects Moon Island to Squantum, City of Quincy.

 Prehistoric habitation sites may exist on Long Island, according to archaeologists.
 In 1634, tenant farming on Long Island began with 40 families.
 Long Island Light was built in 1819.
 In 1863, Fort Wightman, later renamed Fort Strong, was built, near which are buried the remains of 79 Civil War soldiers.
 During World War I, 500 soldiers were stationed at Fort Strong.
 The Fort, long abandoned, stands in disrepair.
 In the 1950s, a Nike missile base was established.
 After the missiles were removed, the base stored books from the Boston Public Library.